ipfs/ipfs-docs/docs/how-to/default-profile.md

 ### Windows

-For Windows, we will download the zip file, extract it and then add the path to `ipfs-ds-convert.exe` to our environment path
+For Windows, you download the zip file, extract it and then add the path to `ipfs-ds-convert.exe` to your environment path:

 - Download the zip package from here: [ipfs-ds-convert](https://dist.ipfs.io/ipfs-ds-convert/v0.5.0/ipfs-ds-convert_v0.5.0_windows-amd64.zip) and extract it.
 - Add the full path to `ipfs-ds-convert.exe` to your environment variables path.